Community Gardens in America

 The conference provided a great way to get connected with individual gardeners, community garden leaders, universities, and organizations all working on food access, food justice, and hunger relief.
 Fresh Food Connect hopes to attend this conference in future years as we continue to broaden our network.
 By the end of the conference, I was being called “the app lady”, which I’ll take as a win.

 Fresh Food Connect’s use of technology is on the cutting edge of the homegrown food movement in the US.
 We are working to harness the generosity of individuals and connect their lovingly grown food with hunger relief organizations in their neighborhoods.
 Tech makes this easy, convenient, and fun through our app.
 We know Fresh Food Connect’s approach will lead to a transformational movement across the country.
 I am inspired by the potential impact our approach can have on our food system and systemic hunger.
 Watching gardeners on the ground work so hard to grow and harvest beautiful produce to share motivates me every day.

 Let’s get growing!
 If you are a gardener, download the Fresh Food Connect app today!

 Interested in partnering with us to secure more produce in your area?
 Please start by filling out our interest form.
-We hope you will join the growing list of 50+ operator partners that we are working with to fight food insecurity.
+We hope you will join our growing network of operator partners that we are working with to fight food insecurity.